Katy Gallagher: Early years and education

-Educated at Duffy Primary School, Melrose High School and Canberra College (previously known as Stirling College), Gallagher completed her studies by obtaining a Bachelor of Arts in Political Science and Sociology at the Australian National University in 1990.
+Educated at Duffy Primary School, Melrose High School and Canberra College (previously known as Phillip College), Gallagher completed her studies by obtaining a Bachelor of Arts in Political Science and Sociology at the Australian National University in 1990.

+She also had training as a cellist, and played with the Canberra Youth Orchestra.

+Early career

-She was initially employed as a social worker, assisting with a community life skills project and working with children with disabilities.
+Gallagher was initially employed as a social worker, assisting with a community life skills project and working with children with disabilities.
 From 1994 to 1997, she worked as an advocate for People First ACT, a support and advocacy organisation for the intellectually disabled.